wreillo/awesome-bio-hub/README.md

 ## Contributions
 ❗ To provide a general idea, the BioHub collection is categorized by discipline.

-👾 Soon contributions via Twitter.
-In the meantime, please make sure to follow the [contribution guidelines](CONTRIBUTIONS.md).
+👾Please make sure to follow the [contribution guidelines](CONTRIBUTIONS.md).